 Step 1: Name Your LLC

-- Addition or subtraction of the word “Arizona” is a distinguishing feature.
+- Adding or removing the word “Arizona”

 Determine if the Name is Available

 Of course, you will only need to make distinguishable changes if your name is already taken.
 Don’t make the mistake of ordering business cards, creating advertisements, and using a name on documents like the Articles of Organization without first confirming it’s available.
 Use the Arizona Corporation Commission Business Search to see if there’s an existing business using your desired name.